all0x0/hawk/README.md

 ## 🚀 Getting Started

-Begin your Havencoin journey by following these steps:
+Begin your Hawkcoin journey by following these steps:
-1. Install the Havencoin app on Telegram.
+1. Install the Hawkcoin app on Telegram.
 2. Set up your wallet.
 3. Start playing and earning rewards!